 Is a veteran with a service-connected disability automatically protected by the ADA?

 No. A veteran must meet the ADA’s definition of disability.
 The ADA defines an “individual with a disability” as a person who (1) has a physical or mental impairment that substantially limits one or more major life activities; (2) has a record of such an impairment; or (3) is regarded as having such an impairment.
 This definition of disability may differ from the definition used in other laws.
 For example, the term “disabled veteran” means an individual who has served on active duty in the armed forces, was honorably discharged, and has a service-connected disability or a disability that was aggravated during active duty, or is receiving compensation, disability retirement benefits, or pension because of a public statute administered by the Department of Veterans Affairs or a military department.
 For more information about the employment rights of veterans with disabilities, visit the Equal Employment Opportunity Commission’s (EEOC) website.

 Are traumatic brain injury (TBI) and post-traumatic stress disorder (PTSD) considered disabilities under the ADA?

-May an employer ask if an applicant is a “disabled veteran” if seeking to hire someone with a service-connected disability?
+May an employer ask if an applicant is a “disabled veteran” when seeking to hire someone with a service-connected disability?

 Yes.
 Although employers generally may not ask for medical information from applicants prior to making a job offer, they may invite applicants to voluntarily self-identify for affirmative action purposes.
-See EEOC Enforcement Guidance: Pre-employment Disability-Related Questions and Medical Examinations Under the Americans with Disabilities Act of 1990 (1995).
+See EEOC Enforcement Guidance: Disability-Related Inquiries and Medical Examinations under the Americans with Disabilities Act.

 What steps should an employer take if asking an applicant to self-identify as a “disabled veteran” for affirmative action purposes?